SEDoug/bookapp/README.md

+# Bookapp
-# Bookapp - personal book invnetory application
+### Personal book invnetory application

 Created by @DougMacGregor || http://doug-macgregor.webflow.io/
+Seeking a broader field and desire to do work in full stack development.

 Hello, this is a personal book inventory application that can be use for any personal library.